 The estimated time series of yellowfin recruitment is shown in Figure 4.7, and the estimated annual total recruitment is presented in Table 4.1.
-The large recruitment that entered the discard fisheries in the third quarter of 1998 (6 months old) was estimated to be the strongest cohort, of the 1975-2003 period.
-A sustained period of high recruitment was estimated for 1999-2000.
-In the 2004 assessment (Maunder and Harley 2005) a large recruitment, similar in size to the large 1998 cohort, was estimated for the second quarter of 2003.
-However, there was substantial uncertainty associated with this estimate and the current assessment estimates it to be close to the average recruitment level.
-A moderately large cohort has been estimated for the first period of 2004, but this estimate is similarly uncertain.
+The large recruitment that entered the discard fisheries in the third quarter of 1998 (6 months old) was estimated to be the strongest cohort of the 1975-2003 period.
+A sustained period of high recruitment was estimated for mid-1999 until the end of 2000.
+In the 2004 assessment (Maunder and Harley 2005) a strong recruitment, similar in size to the large 1998 cohort, was estimated for the second quarter of 2003.
+However, there was substantial uncertainty associated with this estimate, and the current assessment estimates it to have been close to the average recruitment level.
+The 2005 assessment (Hoyle and Maunder 2005) estimated a moderately large cohort for the first quarter (now second quarter due to the adjusted offset) of 2004, but the current assessment estimates it to have been only slightly above average.
+A very large recruitment, larger than any other in the time series, has been estimated for the third quarter of 2005, but this estimate is similarly uncertain.

-Another characteristic of the recruitment, which was also apparent in previous assessments, is the regime change in the recruitment levels, starting during the last quarter of 1983.
-The recruitment was, on average, consistently greater after than before 1983.
+Another characteristic of the recruitment, which was also apparent in previous assessments, is the regime change in the recruitment levels, starting during the second quarter of 1983.
+The recruitment was, on average, consistently greater after 1983 than before.
 This change in recruitment levels produces a similar change in biomass (Figure 4.9a).
 The confidence intervals for recruitment are relatively narrow, indicating that the estimates are fairly precise, except for that of the most recent year (Figure 4.7).
-The standard deviation of the estimated recruitment deviations (on the logarithmic scale) is 0.53, which is close to the 0.6 assumed in the penalty applied to the recruitment deviates.
+The standard deviation of the estimated recruitment deviations (on the logarithmic scale) is 0.61, which is close to the 0.6 assumed in the penalty applied to the recruitment deviates.
 The average coefficient of variation (CV) of the estimates is 0.16.
 The estimates of uncertainty are surprisingly small, considering the inability of the model to fit modes in the length-frequency data (Figure 4.8).
 These modes often appear, disappear, and then reappear.